Manchester City will head to Wembley on Saturday on the brink of history.

 Watford have not appeared in the FA Cup final since 1984, but after losing to Everton their Wembley appearance is best remembered for the showbiz quality brought to the occasion by Sir Elton John.

-Watford will want to let their football do the signing this time – to pull off one of the great cup final shocks.
+Watford will want to let their football take centre stage this time – to pull off one of the great cup final shocks.

 Get the best features, fun and footballing frolics straight to your inbox every week.